-- This is a 60-second timed assessment. - Place the "English Letter Sounds" chart in the Student Booklet in front of the student. - Directions for the test administrator are in the Assessor Booklet.
-Read the directions verbatim and demonstrate the procedure to the student exactly as indicated on the Assessor Booklet. - After 60 seconds mark the last letter with a bracket] and let the student finish the row or come to a natural stopping point before saying "Stop." - Enter the student scores, number correct and number attempted, on the Assessor Booklet. - Record student responses on the Assessor Booklet.

-iii.
-Spanish Letter Names
+• This is a 60-second timed assessment.

+- Using the Student Booklet, place the "English Letter Sounds" chart in front of the student. - Read the directions in the A2 Assessor Booklet verbatim to the student. - Start the stopwatch when the student says the first letter sound. - After 60 seconds, mark the last letter attempted with a bracket] and let the student finish the row or come to a natural stopping point. - Enter the number correct and number attempted in the Assessor Score Sheet iii.
+Spanish Letter Sounds

-- This is a 60-second timed assessment of fluency. - Administered to identified ELL students taking the Kindergarten Assessment whose language of origin is Spanish.
-(For additional guidance on identification and reporting, please see Executive Numbered Memo 009-2013-14 - Proper Identification of Spanish-Speaking English Learners for the Kindergarten Assessment). - Place the "Spanish Letter Names" chart in the Spanish/English Student Booklet in front of the student. - Directions for the test administrator are in the Assessor Booklet.
-Read the directions verbatim and demonstrate the procedure to the student exactly as indicated on the Assessor Booklet. - After 60 seconds mark the last letter named with a square bracket] on the Assessor Booklet but let the student finish the row or come to a natural stopping point before saying "Stop." - Enter the student scores, number correct and number attempted, on the Assessor Booklet.
+Administered to only officially identified English Learners students taking the Kindergarten Assessment whose language of origin is Spanish.
+(For additional guidance on identification and reporting, please see Executive Numbered Memo 009-2013-14 - Proper Identification of Spanish-Speaking English Learners for the Kindergarten Assessment).

+- This is a 60-second timed assessment. - Using the Student Booklet, place the "Spanish Letter Sounds" chart in front of the student. - Read the directions in the A2 Assessor Booklet verbatim to the student. - Start the stopwatch when the student says the first letter sound. - After 60 seconds, mark the last letter attempted with a bracket] and let the student finish the row or come to a natural stopping point. - Enter the number correct and number attempted in the Assessor Score Sheet.

-For further information on how the OKA is administered and scored, please reference the Preliminary Test Administration Manual (TAM), which outlines the required policies and procedures pertaining to the Kindergarten Assessment located here: http://www.ode.state.or.us/search/page/?=486.
+For further information on how the Oregon KA is administered and scored, please reference the Preliminary Test Administration Manual (TAM), which outlines the required policies and procedures pertaining to the Kindergarten Assessment.

-• Segment Two: Early Math
+Segment Two: Early Math